OHI-Science/ohiprep/Global/FAO-Commodities_v2011/README.md

 GL-FAO-Commodities_v2011
 ========================
-The value (USD) and harvest (tons) data for natural products was extracted from FAO Commodities, as applicable to the Natural Products goal.
+The value (USD) and harvest (tons) data for natural products was extracted from the **FAO Fishery Commodities and Trade dataset** (http://www.fao.org/fishery/statistics/global-commodities-production/en).

+Commodities, as applicable to the Natural Products goal.
 (See neptune_data:model/GL-NCEAS-NaturalProducts_v2013a/README.md for further handling.)

 The following commodities were collapsed into these categories.